containernetworking/plugins/plugins/main/bridge/README.md

 * `ipam` (dictionary, required): IPAM configuration to be used for this network.
 For L2-only network, create empty dictionary.
 * `promiscMode` (boolean, optional): set promiscuous mode on the bridge.
 Defaults to false.
 * `vlan` (int, optional): assign VLAN tag.
 Defaults to none.
+* `prune` (boolean, optional): Prune the bridge if not used so far.
+Defaults to false.

 *Note:* The VLAN parameter configures the VLAN tag on the host end of the veth and also enables the vlan_filtering feature on the bridge interface.